dkavolis/rpcad/README.md

 server will block until the connection is closed and seems more stable than the threaded server.
 Supports setting and querying parameters, querying physical properties, saving and reloading focused projects, exporting bodies to supported formats and undoing commands.
+On Windows, the Fusion360 addins will be automatically installed by running `python setup.py install --user`.

 With the addin running in CAD, a basic example with Fusion360: